smemsh/ansible-role-vmiterate/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - split create and destroy (tags?)
+- provide and link to configuration roles
 - followup roles that configure base packages, create user, do other stuff
 - gce, lxd, linode, ec2
+- no reason to expand fs manually since cloud-init can resize it
+- provide example `wget`, `guestfish`, `lvm` commands to get/write image
+- move some possible site-local from config.yml into host/group vars
+- use defaults.yml so config.yml can be used for overrides only?
+- reduce variables needing configuration and/or expect them in role args